lifeisfoo/RegistrationGroup/README.md

-# VanillaStarter plugin for Vanilla Forums
+# RegistrationGroup plugin for Vanilla Forums
-Fork this repository and start writing your own plugin.
-Batteries included.

-## Forking
-Feel free to fork and add additional example code and documentation.
+Allow users to select a group at registration.

-Requires Vanilla >= 2.0.18.4
+Requires Memberships plugin >= 0.1

 ##Author and License